 Science you can touch: Slip into the role of a butterfly and fly through the ecosystem of flower meadows with virtual reality glasses: With our Birdly in the BIOTOPIA Lab you can experience what plants, animals and our environment look like through the eyes of the insect.

 Every weekend, the BIOTOPIA Lab offers a changing program with open and free workshops related to the Flower Power Festival - whether on biodiversity, edible flowers, fast-growing plants or creative ways of using plants, for example as decorations on handmade paper.

-The pop-up exhibition "Pollinators - little heroes of nature" then explores various issues at the interface between science and art.
+Marvel and discover: The pop-up exhibition "Pollinators - little heroes of nature" (7.7.-31.12.23) explores various issues at the interface between science and art.
 How does pollination work?
 How does the extinction of insect species affect our nature, nutrition, our climate and our society?
 And what are the alternatives to animal pollination?

 A diverse range of programs and workshops on the topics of "Flower splendor and pollen count: Different ways to pollination", "Art and science: Drawing plants with the stereo magnifying glass" and "The limits of our planet: Nutrition, agriculture and innovation" can be booked for school classes over the entire Flower Power Festival period.

 The BIOTOPIA Lab turns science into an exciting experience also during the Flower Power Festival.

 "I am very pleased that the BIOTOPIA Lab is a co-initiator of the Flower Power Festival!
 With our program we want to encourage participation and experimentation and shed light on one of the most important topics for our biodiversity: The seductive interplay between pollinators and plants."

 © Naturkundemuseum Bayern